noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - event producers: entities that create and publish events, e.g. websites, apps, etc to unknown consumers usually through an event-bus like EventBridge
 - event router: ingests, filters, and pushes events to known consumers through some other mechanism like SNS
 - event consumers: subscribe to receive specific or monitor all events in a stream and act on those they are interested in

+### dynamodb + lambda + kinesis

+- kinesis firehose can read dynamodb streams and trigger lambda fns

+### dynamodb + SQS + lambda

+- DAX can help with read caching, but not write caching
+  - enter SQS: add an sqs queue at the application level
+    - application writes to an sqs queue which triggers a lambda to write to dynamodb
+      - this will smooth out and buffer spikes in write load